ManneN1/GladiusEx-WotLK/README.md

 To download the addon, go to the [release page](https://github.com/ManneN1/GladiusEx-WotLK/releases/) and download the latest version as a zip file.
 Unzip it.

+*Note: If you're daring, download the pre-relase version and provide feedback.*

 The Addon is to be placed in /Interface/AddOns (relative the WoW root folder).

-When downloading the latest commit (Code -> Download ZIP) the folder "GladiusEx-WotLK-master must be renamed to "GladiusEx".
+**Do not use the Code -> Download ZIP - it will not work.
+It's only for developers who know how to use git submodules.**

 # Notes